OpenOCL/openocl.github.io/_api/v7/ocl_variable.md

         type: "int, :, end"
       - content: "indizes for the second dimension.
 The indizes can be scalar, integer arrays, or you can use : or end."
         name: "dim2"
         type: "int, :, end, optional"
-      - content: "indizes for the third dimension.
-The indizes can be scalar, integer arrays, or you can use : or end."
-        name: "dim3"
-        type: "int, :, end, optional"
     return: ~
     returns: